Cameron Jordan (rugby union)

-Cameron Jordan (born 17 November 1999) is an English rugby union player for Gloucester in the Premiership Rugby.
+Cameron Jordan (born 17 November 1999) is an English rugby union player for Newcastle Red Bulls in the Premiership Rugby.

 Jordan represented England U18s for the 2018 Six Nations Festival.

 He started his first senior game for Leicester Tigers against Wasps in the Anglo-Welsh Cup in February 2018.

 In the summer of 2020, Jordan makes his move to Premiership rivals Gloucester, having come through the Tigers academy system.
 He made his debut, from the bench, in a Premiership clash against Saracens in August 2020.

 On 10 July 2023, Jordan has signed his first professional deal with Gloucester, thus promoted to the senior squad ahead of the 2023–24 season.

+On 21 January 2026, Jordan would leave Gloucester to sign for Premiership rivals Newcastle Red Bulls on a two-year deal from the 2026-27 season.